mtm77/friendly-barnacle/first/new-file-5.md

 > I'll probably end up modding it to take off the headrest entirely.

-There are lots of pretty colors!
+Once the headrest is off, this thing is super comfortable, and I love the look!
+There are lots of pretty Poangs to choose from, and they hold up nicely.

 ## Herman Miller Aeron